kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_clock.md

 The Clock tool can be used to determine the current time using the GPS satellites.

 ## Viewing GPS Time
 When you first open the Clock tool, it shows your device's set time.
 Once you get a GPS fix, the clock automatically updates to show precise GPS time.
-To refresh the GPS time, tap the refresh icon in the top left.
+To refresh the GPS time, tap the refresh icon in the top-left.

 ## Syncing Your Clock
 To sync your device’s clock with GPS time: